March 8, 2022

 For skiers and riders looking for an adventure that is a uniquely Big Sky experience, dropping into the Big Couloir is on top of the list.
 The mystique associated with this classic North American ski descent abounds far beyond the resort, as skiers worldwide have “The Big” on their bucket list.

-The question most asked about the Big Couloir is: “How hard is it?” and “Am I good enough to try it?”
+The questions most asked about the Big Couloir are: “How hard is it?” and “Am I good enough to try it?”
 These are wise questions to ponder because one bad turn off the top or anywhere on the descent could mean a fall and potentially a slide down the sometimes-slick surface to the bottom of the Couloir.

 If you are determined to test your skills here at Big Sky, there is plenty of terrain to build the skills and confidence necessary to ski the Big Couloir.
 Advanced skiers who are comfortable in bumps, powder, and steep terrain may want to try the following terrain progressions as you ski your way around Big Sky and eventually into the Big Couloir.